- Introduction

 As a result of the Commission's reports and the witness accounts, church leaders have identified opportunities to review their approach.

-Tautoko aims to support church leaders achieve:
+Tautoko aimed to support church leaders achieve:

-• Reviews of church structures that respond to reports of abuse.
+- Reviews of church structures that respond to reports of abuse.

-• Reduced barriers for survivors in making disclosures and accessing redress.
+- Reduced barriers for survivors in making disclosures and accessing redress.

-• Improvement of church redress processes that follow from reports of abuse.
+- Improvement of church redress processes that follow from reports of abuse.

-• Successful transitions to the new system of redress.
+- Successful transitions to the new system of redress.

 The bishops and congregational leaders:

-Many actions that were raised in earlier Commission hearings have already been implemented.
+Some actions that were raised in the hearings of the inquiry have already been implemented.
 Tautoko also recognise that significant efforts have been and are continually being made to address historical complaints of abuse and safeguarding of children, young people, and vulnerable adults.
 These efforts have resulted in significant change and improvement over the last 30 years.
-The National Office of Professional Standards (NOPS) on behalf of the National Safeguarding and Professional Standards Committee (NSPSC) have a principle of continual review of process to improve outcomes.
-This work continues and is regularly reviewed.

 To see the chronology of the Catholic Church response to abuse in Aotearoa New Zealand click here.